• Skip to primary navigation

 Instructions

-• Rinse your canned chickpeas with cold water several times to remove the odor from the chickpea liquids.
+• Strain and rinse your canned chickpeas with cold water several times to remove the odor from the chickpea liquids.
 Strain them.

 • In a large bowl, smash your strained chickpeas with a potato masher until mashed to the consistency that you desire.
 You may also pulse them in a food processor.